randyrossi/vicii-kawari/README.md

 ## Will HDMI/VGA add delay to the video output?
 There is no frame buffer for video output.
 However, there is a single raster line buffer necessary to double the 15khz horizontal frequency.
 Although this adds a very small delay, it is a tiny fraction of the frame rate and is imperceivable by a human.
 Any latency added will be from the monitor you use.
 Most TVs have a 'game mode' that turns off extra processing that can introduce latency.

+## Do light pens work?
+Yes but only when you use one of the analog modes (Composite/VGA) on a real CRT.
+(LCD or HDMI monitors will not work.)

 ## Why not just buy a real one?
-If you need a VIC-IIe to replace a broken one, you should just buy one off eBay.
+If you need a VIC-II to replace a broken one, you should just buy one off eBay.
 This project is for fun/interest and would certainly cost more than just buying the real thing.

 ## Will there be any extras?
 Maybe.
 Here is the list of extras I would like to add: